 Complete a Dental Practice Loan today, go to the “Contact us” or “Application” in the Menu bar above, or Call Toll Free at: 855-787-1113 or Tel: 919-771-4177.

-For this dental practice loan, the medical practitioner can use equipment assets, so almost all Dental Practices pre-qualify for this Dental Practice Loan.
-Assets that can be used include Delivery stations, such as Pelton Crain Chairs, X-ray units, patient stools, autoclaves, hand pieces, vacuum pumps, dental curing lights, compressors, alloy grinders Autoclaves, stools, cabinetry, and more.
+For this dental practice loan, the dentist can use equipment assets, so almost all Dental Practices pre-qualify for this loan against dental equipment.
+Equipment that can be used include Delivery stations, such as Pelton Crain Chairs, X-ray units, patient stools, autoclaves, hand pieces, vacuum pumps, dental curing lights, compressors, alloy grinders Autoclaves, stools, cabinetry, and more.
 After reviewing the asset list that can be used, the dentist will know which pieces of equipment can be used and understand the requirements and benefits of both the asset based program and the gross sales financing.

-A dental practice can obtain significant funding amounts through the combination of both programs because they are using both their sales and their equipment assets.
-Many practices obtain over $100,00 through both of these funding programs and as much as $150,000 to $250,000.
+This loan using dental equipment chairs or x-rays can obtain significant funding amounts through the combination of both programs because they are using both their sales and their equipment assets.
+Many practices obtain over $200,00 through both of these funding programs and as much as $250,000 to $300,000.
 Since all dental practices have sales and equipment, all practices should be able to obtain funding through both of these 2 programs.

 Does my particular Dental Practice qualify for a Dental Practice Loan?
 Basic general guidelines include: